 How Does GABA Affect the Gut?

 There is conflicting evidence on whether oral gamma-aminobutyric acid (GABA) supplements are effective in the long term.
-Some of today’s dietary supplements combine other compounds, such as magnesium or L-theanine, with GABA, enhancing its absorption and leading to greater effectiveness.
+Some dietary supplements combine magnesium or L-theanine with GABA, which may support relaxation or evening calm, according to preliminary research.

 One example is our Mindful Evening Cocoa Mix, which contains a premium blend of gamma aminobutyric acid (GABA), melatonin, and L-theanine for a great night's sleep.
 It's best taken before bed as a part of your nighttime routine.

-There is also evidence to suggest that GABA’s effects on the gut can lead to other physical and mental health benefits, as the gut contains many GABA receptors.
-By altering gut function, the nerves leading from the gut to the brain are altered, therefore altering the brain.
-Some probiotics containing GABA, called psychobiotics, may also have effects on the brain, helping to lower anxiety, better mood stability, and enhance stress response.
+There is also evidence to suggest that GABA’s effects on the gut can lead to other potential benefits, as the gut contains many GABA receptors.
+Some research is exploring how GABA-containing probiotics, sometimes called psychobiotics, may be associated with relaxation and mood regulation.

 How Does GABA Interact With Other Medicines?

 GABA works naturally within our bodies, but it’s important to note that many medications can interact with GABA receptors in the brain.
-These medications can work in conjunction with GABA to create effects like lowered blood pressure, reduced anxiety and stress, and improved sleep efficiency.
+Certain medications may interact with GABA pathways, though the effects can vary and are still being studied.

 The Bottom Line

-GABA is a key ingredient in many of our mindful hot cocoa mixes, since it is able to promote relaxation, encourage deep sleep, and ease mental and physical stress.
-Our natural cocoa mixes are made with no sugar and non-GMO ingredients - they're truly the best way to treat your mind, body, and soul, while still putting your health and wellness first.
+GABA is a key ingredient in many of our mindful hot cocoa mixes, since it is associated in research with relaxation and a sense of calm.
+Our natural cocoa mixes are made with no sugar and non-GMO ingredients - they're truly the best way to treat your mind, body, and soul, while still putting your wellness first.

 Keep Reading: 5 Best Sugar Substitutes for Better Health